 Bella Blue prunella is an outstanding 6 to 8 in. tall, showy, tough, low-growing perennial ground cover, and also makes a fine border or container plant.
 Forms dense mats of lacy leaves, topped by masses of showy violet-blue flowers from June to September.
 In hot climates plants flower in spring, rest in summer, bloom again in fall.
 Flowers attract countless butterflies.
 Started early, Bella Blue prunella is a first year flowering perennial.
 Winter hardy to zone 4.

 |20 seeds - $3.99|

-How to Plant Prunella Seeds
+How to Plant and Grow Prunella

 Grow Prunella: Full or part sun.
 Almost any soil, as long as drainage is good.
 Prunella plants are tough, deep-rooted, and spread quickly.
 They will tolerate some drought once established, better appearance with average water.
-Use as a small-scale ground cover (accepts light foot traffic) for slopes, under shrubs, in mixed borders with other robust plants.
+Use as a small-scale ground cover (accepts light ft. traffic) for slopes, under shrubs, in mixed borders with other robust plants.
 Tolerates seaside conditions.
 Long blooming, flowers attract bees, butterflies and beneficial insects.
 Low maintenance, shear off old flower spikes for neat appearance, to promote further bloom.
 Prunella plants are rabbit and deer resistant perennials.